Back to the articles

 In the two-dimensional method, a single layer of the object is examined and reconstructed.
 This is done with a radiographic inspection and detection with a line detector

 Meanwhile, the X-ray source emits a fan beam.
-Subsequently, the numericallayer structure of the object is created by means of the recorded X-ray projections.
+The numericallayer structure of the object is then created using the recorded X-ray projections.

 Advantages: